chrisburnell/chrisburnell.com/src/posts/articles/2022-05-11-the-beloved-refactor.md

   - css
 ---

-I was lucky enough to attend [All Day Hey last week](/note/all-day-hey-2022/) and have been buzzing with ideas and inspiration.
+Last week, I was lucky enough to attend [All Day Hey](https://alldayhey.com/) and have been buzzing with ideas and inspiration.
 Since then, I’ve made some fun and powerful changes to the architecture and philosophy towards writing CSS, so here are a few of the highlights!

 ## Let’s get logical